jorgebucaran/superfine/README.md

 )
 ```

 Ultradom consists of a two-function API: `ultradom.h` creates a virtual DOM node and `ultradom.render` renders it into a supplied container.
-Ultradom nodes support [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes), [SVG attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute), [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events), [keys](#keys), [lifecycle events](#lifecycle-events) and [styles](#styles).
+Ultradom nodes support [HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes), [SVG attributes](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute), [DOM events](https://developer.mozilla.org/en-US/docs/Web/Events), [keys](#keys) and [lifecycle events](#lifecycle-events).

 A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
 It allows us to write our application as if the entire document is rebuilt every time we render a node, while we only update the parts of the DOM that actually changed.

 We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
 This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

-In the next example the DOM is updated based on user input.
+In the following example the DOM is updated based on user input.
 Notice how we express the entire program as a function of the state and encapsulate the `render` call.
-You can [try it online](https://codepen.io/jorgebucaran/pen/KoqxGW) too.
+Go ahead and [try it online](https://codepen.io/jorgebucaran/pen/KoqxGW).

 ```js
 import { h, render } from "ultradom"